cenotelie/cratery/README.md

 * `REGISTRY_EXTERNAL_{index}_LOGIN`: The login that Cargo will use to get crates from the registry.
 * `REGISTRY_EXTERNAL_{index}_TOKEN`: The associated token.

+### Dependency analysis

+When performing dependency analysis, Cratery will access `crates.io` and other external registries.

+* `REGISTRY_DEPS_ANALYSIS_STALE_PERIOD`: Number of milliseconds after which the local data about an external registry are deemed stale and must be pulled again.
+Defaults to 60000 (1 minute).

 ## Contributing